Meriemamahry/alx-low_level_programming/0x02-functions_nested_loops/README.md

 2-print_alphabet_x10.c : contains a function that prints 10 times the alphabet, in lowercase 3-islower.c checks if an alphabet is in lowercase 4-isalpha.c checks for alphabetic character
+5-sign.c contains a function that prints the sign of a number